 Transfer this measurement to a new piece of skirting board and cut to length.
 Place this onto the chop saw standing up exactly as it will be on the wall and turn the saw to 45°, as though you were mitering the internal corner all the way.

-Cut down through the top part of the moulding only, and stop when the saw blade reaches the flat surface, like in the picture of Chamfered skirting below.
+Cut down through the top part of the moulding only, and stop when the saw blade reaches the flat surface, like in the picture of a Chamfered skirting board below.

 It should fit like this!

 Next, grab another piece long enough and cut the angle but as with when cutting a normal 45 degree corner, only cut through the mouldings profile, down to where the board becomes flat.

 Turn the skirting board upside down and set the saw to the original angle, that the first board was cut to but in the opposite direction.

 This is the cut I used the jigsaw for to scribe skirting board into a normal corner.

 This time I cut down through the flat face of the board taking the back of the board out at an angle.
 The angle to back-cut this part of the skirting will be the same angle the walls are at to each other, as this part of the skirting will fit up against the board already fixed to the wall.

 Cutting the back out of the skirting like this ensures it doesn't get in the way of the first board already fixed.
 If you want to be sure you can adjust the angle to remove a little more out of the back, you can use a handsaw if your miter saw won't do the angle/depth of cut.